digidem/edt-offline-portal/src/content/blocks/7-contributing.md

 ### Disclaimer

-This is still **alpha** software, and we're currently collecting early feedback on the usability of the Earth Defenders Toolkit Offline.
+This is still **alpha** software, and we're currently collecting early feedback on the usability of the Earth Defenders Offline Toolkit .

 ### Technical support

-For help with common technical issues, see the section of the <app-button :inline="true" localUrl=":8086">Earth Defenders Toolkit Offline guide</app-button>.
+For help with common technical issues, see the section of the <app-button :inline="true" localUrl=":8086">Earth Defenders Offline Toolkit guide</app-button>.
 For additional support, please check out the community of active users and maintainers of EDT on our public Discord, Telegram group and online forum.

 <app-button :color="true" link="https://forum.earthdefenderstoolkit.com/" text="EDT Forum"></app-button>